 scything Scything Demonstration My cousin, David, and my Dad both asked to see a video of me scything, so I turned it into a bit of an instructional demonstration.
 Enjoy!
 Using a scythe kit from Scythe Supply [https://www.scythesupply.com] and a 85cm Fux Haying Blade from One Scythe Revolution [https://onescytherevolution.

-Footings and Floods It's been an abnormally dry summer here.
+house addition Footings and Floods It's been an abnormally dry summer here.
 Last year was abnormally wet, so maybe it's just balancing it out.
 But while it hasn't rained much for months, nature decided to drop 5"+ of rain in the last week.
-The Commonwealth was in a moderate drought state, so it's welcome.
-I
+The Commonwealth was in a

 house addition Groundbreak When we moved to Sfumato in 2013, Whitney had but one strong caveat: We'd either expand the house or move by the five year mark.